chinapedia/wikipedia.abstract.en/Page/The_Legend_of_Zelda.md

 In November 2004 in Japan and Europe, and January 2005 in America, Nintendo released _The Minish Cap_ for the Game Boy Advance.
 In _The Minish Cap_ Link can shrink in size using a mystical, sentient hat named Ezlo.
 While shrunk, he can see previously explored parts of a dungeon from a different perspective, and enter areas through otherwise-impassable openings.

-TwilightPicture.jpg''|alt=A man is on a horse.
+''|alt=A man is on a horse.
 In the foreground, an imp rides a wolf.]]

 In November 2006, _Twilight Princess_ was released as the first _Zelda_ game on the Wii, and later, in December 2006, as the last official Nintendo game for the GameCube, the console for which it was originally developed.
 The Wii version features a reversed world where everything that is in the west on the GameCube is in the east on the Wii, and vice versa.
 The display is mirrored in order to make Link right-handed, to make use of the Wii remote feel more natural.
 The game chronicles the struggle of an older Link to clear the troubles of the interacting "Twilight Realm", a mysterious force that appears around Hyrule.
 When he enters this realm, he is transformed into a wolf, and loses the ability to use his sword, shield or other items, but gains other abilities such as sharpened senses from his new form. _Twilight Princess_ includes an incarnation of Link's horse, Epona, for fast transportation, and features mounted battle scenarios including boss battles that were not seen in previous games.
 Twilight Princess diverted from the cel shading of Wind Waker and went for graphics featuring more detailed textures, giving the game a darker atmosphere, thus making it feel more adult than previous games.